Program Field Experience

 • Technology-Enhanced Learning Environment: Participate in a technology-enhanced activity that supports information/knowledge and equity/diversity.
 Typical projects include: selecting digital resources for purchasing or withdrawal; developing instructional aids for using technology; modifying technology so that users with special needs are ensured physical and intellectual access to information and ideas; developing/implementing technology-enhanced access strategies for ELL users.

 • Conduct an ethnographic research activity.
-Identify one aspect of the workplace setting that addresses technology/media information resources or services, and conduct an ethnographic research investigation; write up your activity and analysis.
+Identify one aspect of the workplace setting that addresses technology/media information resources or services and conduct an ethnographic research investigation; write up your activity and analysis.
 The area of investigation should address one of the following topics: educational technology processes, administration, managing resources, managing services, collaboration, or The role of educational technology and media information within a specific organization.
-Sample specific areas of investigation include (but are not limited to): collection development, resource management, student information seeking behaviors, collaboration, supervision/ training of staff or aides (including volunteers), instructional strategies, communication (e.g., website, signage, promotional materials, organizational structure and dynamics, the service’s assessment role within the institutio)n.
+Sample specific areas of investigation include (but are not limited to): collection development, resource management, t information seeking behaviors, collaboration, supervision/ training of staff or aides (including volunteers), instructional strategies, communication (e.g., website, signage, promotional materials, organizational structure and dynamics, the service’s assessment role within the institution).
 Collect data about the issue (e.g., observation, interviews, content analysis), and analyze the results in terms of your professional domain.

-• Public library visit (required only for TLS): Document your visit to a public library, including your interview with a librarian there (preferably the manager or youth services lead) with the mindset of how the library engages with the community, especially the school(s) it serves.
+• Public library visit (required only for TLs): Document your visit to a public library, including your interview with a librarian there (preferably the manager or youth services lead) with the mindset of how the library engages with the community, especially the school(s) it serves.

-• Daily Log: Maintain a daily log sheet; include your name, the Field Experience school, the date and hours worked that day, activities list, a paragraph of reflection, and the cumulative totals hours worked at the site as of the end of that day.
+• Daily Log: Maintain a daily log sheet; include your name, the Field Experience site, the date and hours worked that day, activities list, a paragraph of reflection, and the cumulative totals hours worked at the site as of the end of that day.
 Key each activity for the day to the Standards for TL or ETEC competence.
 These notes can be brief, but by the end of the 45 hours at each site they should indicate that you have had experiences under each Standard.
 Send the daily log (mail, fax, email) to the Coordinator at least once a week.

 Grading: